What do Chinese university students really want from their oral English class with a foreign teacher?

 Survey your 'customers' regularly, give them what they want (even if this is against your idea of what teaching is) and your job will be secure.

-Do you agree with Kim?
+Do you agree with Kim on what Chinese university students really want?
 Please share your thoughts below.